The Ranger Clutch Fluid Protocol

 the midpoint.

-(e) Replace the reservoir cap snugly.
+(f) Replace the reservoir cap snugly.
+Step

 Step